jahr/rp2-rtc-alarm/README.md

 This module gives access to Pico SDK's RTC Alarm functions.
-It is tested only on RP2040. it's tested on Pico W with MicroPython v1.26.0-preview.524 with Pico-SDK 2.1.1
+It is tested only on RP2040.
+It's tested on Pico W with MicroPython v1.26.0-preview.524 with Pico-SDK 2.1.1

 >Build: